 • Liaising with external service and agencies regarding individual pupils (physical, sensory, learning, behaviour).

-• Using specialist teachers to support learning and to give pastoral and inclusion support.
+• Using specialist staff to support learning and to give pastoral and inclusion support.

 • Organising Teaching Assistant (TA) deployment to cover a mix of curriculum and learning needs.